Need a quick last-minute sage substitute? These best eight ingredient alternatives will get you out of trouble.

 While some of the herbs and seasoning we’ve mentioned thus far have been slightly more unusual, hopefully a lot of you have rosemary in your kitchen.

 While a lot of herbs on our list have been fairly mild, rosemary is relatively strong in flavor.
 As a result, it can risk dominating the other flavors in a recipe.
 Its flavor is citrusy and has a very unique aroma.

 Its strong flavor means that it can only be used sparingly, so be careful not apply as much as the sage that a recipe asks for.
 As a guide, try to use about a third of what the recipe calls for.

-Perhaps not suited best for stews or soups, but it does go very well as a sage substitute when used with meats, like poultry and park.
+Perhaps not suited best for stews or soups, but it does go very well as a sage substitute when used with meats, like poultry and pork.
 It’s also beautifully matched in recipes that call for wine.

-This one is a strongly flavored herb which must be sparingly used.
+This one is a strongly flavored herb that must be sparingly used.
 It could be the best substitute if you don’t have sage in stews and soups.
 And this one could also be used in poultry and pork.

 Much like thyme, basil is a herb that matches brilliantly with Mediterranean dishes, particularly pasta and pizza.

 With its aroma of cinnamon to it, it makes a great replacement for sage.
 And it particularly goes well with pizza and pasta largely owing to its anise flavoring.
 It also matches with garlic and tomato.